-An optional holiday that is celebrated on the 14th and 15th night of the Islamic month of Shabaan.
+An optional holiday celebrated on the 14th and 15th night of the Islamic month of Shabaan.
 It is regarded as the night on which fate and fortune are decided.
 A night to repent and ask for forgiveness.
-South Asian sweet called ‘halwa’ is distributed among families and neighbours.
+South Asian sweet called ‘halwa’ is distributed among families and neighbors.
 Donations are also given to the poor.

-Known as the ‘festival of lights’, Mela Chiraghan is a 3-day festival celebrated to commemorate the death anniversary of Shah Hussain who was a Sufi saint and poet that lived in the 16th century in the city of Lahore.
-The shrine is named Madho Lal Hussain, Madho was a devoted Hindu follower of his work.
+Known as the ‘festival of lights’, Mela Chiraghan is a 3-day festival celebrated to commemorate the death anniversary of Shah Hussain, a Sufi saint and poet who lived in the 16th century in Lahore.
+The shrine is named Madho Lal Hussain; Madho was a devoted Hindu follower of his work.

 The festival takes place in the Baghbanpura area of Lahore.
-The days are full of zeal, rejoiced with a Sufi meditative dance and live music.
-This traditional festival used to be the oldest celebration in the entire subcontinent and the largest in Punjab but currently stands at second number.
+The days are full of zeal, rejoicing with a Sufi meditative dance and live music.
+This traditional festival used to be the oldest celebration in the entire subcontinent and the largest in Punjab, but it currently stands at second number.
 It used to be celebrated at the Shalimar Gardens of Lahore but was relocated to Hussain’s shrine in 1958.

-Eid ul Azha is celebrated on the 10th day of the Zil Hajj which is the 12th Islamic month.
+Eid ul Azha is celebrated on the 10th day of the Zil Hajj, the 12th Islamic month.
 Eid-ul-Azha is a religious holiday.
-This holy day known as the second Eid is celebrated in the memory of the sacrifice made by the prophet Ibrahim, wherein he offered the life of his son Prophet Ismail to fulfil the decree of Allah.
+This holy day, known as the second Eid, is celebrated in memory of the sacrifice made by the prophet Ibrahim, wherein he offered the life of his son, Prophet Ismail, to fulfil the decree of Allah.

-On this day Muslims around the world sacrifice a sheep, goat, cow or camel in the name of Allah, the same way it was done by the prophet.
-The meat of the sacrificed animal is then divided into three parts and distributed among family members, friends and most importantly the poor.
-With the ongoing pandemic, it is very difficult to perform sacrifices this Eid ul Adha but thanks to the internet and technology, there are many online qurbani websites that will perform Qurbani for you.
+On this day, Muslims worldwide sacrifice a sheep, goat, cow, or camel in the name of Allah, the same way the prophet did it.
+The sacrificed animal’s meat is then divided into three parts and distributed among family members, friends, and, most importantly, the poor.
+With the ongoing pandemic, it is very difficult to perform sacrifices this Eid ul Adha.
+Still, thanks to the internet and technology, there are many online Qurbani websites that will perform Qurbani for you.

-(March 21st – 23rd) this festival is like Nowruz of Iran, Afghanistan, and Central Asia.
-In Chitral, Gilgit, and Baltistan, Nowruz is celebrated as a socio-religious festival from 21st to 23rd March.
-It is celebrated with much fervor in Balochistan and in almost all of Pakistan’s major urban centers.
+This festival is like the Nowruz of Iran, Afghanistan, and Central Asia.
+In Chitral, Gilgit, and Baltistan, Nowruz is celebrated as a socio-religious festival from the 21st to the 23rd of March.
+It is celebrated fervently in Balochistan and in almost all of Pakistan’s major urban centers.
 The celebration lasts for weeks.

 Silk Route Festival

-Silk Route is an international festival that is observed in multiple countries with different time and seasons.
-In Gilgit-Baltistan, it is commonly observed in the month of September or October.
+Silk Route is an international festival observed in multiple countries with different times and seasons.
+In Gilgit-Baltistan, it is commonly observed in September or October.
 This festival is known as one of the most inspiring festivals of the world owing to the following features that it offers.

 Shandur Polo Festival

-Shandur Polo festival (3700 meters) is celebrated at the world’s highest polo ground in Babusar every year by polo teams of Gilgit-Baltistan.
-The ground is lush, green and a great tourist spot for camping during the summer season in the month of July.
+Shandur Polo Festival (3700 meters) is celebrated at the world’s highest polo ground in Babusar every year by polo teams of Gilgit-Baltistan.
+The ground is lush green and a great tourist spot in Pakistan for camping during the summer season in July.
 The polo festival is held in August each year.
 The teams compete with each other and the festival is enjoyed by thousands of people from all over Pakistan.
-The festival is organized by the Tourism Department of Gilgit-Baltistan.
+The Tourism Department of Gilgit-Baltistan organizes the festival.

-The festival is an amazing sports festival that is celebrated by the tribes of Gilgit and Chitral, providing a wholesome cultural experience.
+The festival is an amazing sports festival celebrated by the tribes of Gilgit and Chitral, providing a wholesome cultural experience.
 The tribes first meet at the Shandur Pass in the glorious Hindukush mountain range.
-The ground is adjacent to Shandur lake.
+The ground is adjacent to Shandur Lake.

 Lok Virsa Folk Festival

-As the days and weeks leading up to the event, shops and brands start selling all kinds of items and clothes dazzling with green and white color.
+In the days and weeks leading up to the event, shops and brands start selling all kinds of items and clothes dazzling with green and white colors.
 Cities and towns can be seen all lit up with lights and flags.
 It is truly a sight to behold.